tongue-clucking-grammarian/capstone1/README.md

 This is the capstone project I completed to earn my Google Data Analytics certificate.
 Data is on 5878 company bicycles across over 600+ stations.
 Details such as trip start, trip end, type of bike, and whether rider is a member (pays annually) or casual (pay one bike trip at a time) user.
-The business task is to help develop a marketing strategy to convert casual users to members.
+The business task is to help develop a marketing strategy to convert one-time riders into subscribers.
 The files contained inside are:
 1. capstone-viz.twb
     - Tableau Dashboard showing final visualizations